 #7 Horseshoe Falls Walking Track, Hazelbrook

-Distance: 1.4km to 3.4km return
+Distance: 1km to 2.8km return

-This walking track is located in the Horseshoe Falls Reserve in Hazelbrook, starting on Oaklands Road.
-Search for “Horseshoe Falls walking track”, with cars commonly parking on the grassy corner just past the start of the track.
-Dogs are required to be leashed.
+The track starts from Oaklands Road on the northern side of Hazelbrook.
+Search for “Horseshoe Falls walking track” on Google Maps, with cars commonly parking on the grassy corner just past the start of the track.

-#8 Wentworth Falls Lake Park, Wentworth Falls
+#8 Wentworth Falls Lake Loop, Wentworth Falls

 Distance: 3.7km